aterui/mcbrnet/README.md

-where Ω<sub>xy</sub> denotes the temporal covariance of environmental conditions between patch x and y, which is assumed to decay exponentially with increasing distance between the patches.
+where Ω<sub>xy</sub> denotes the temporal covariance of environmental conditions between patch x and y, which is assumed to decay exponentially with increasing distance between the patches d<sub>xy</sub>.
 The parameter φ (argument `phi`) determines distance decay (larger values lead to sharper declines).

 #### Dispersal